Little Nightmares: Reception

 Whitney Reynolds gave Little Nightmares an 8.5/10 score on Polygon with the consensus: "Little Nightmares worked its way into my dreams because it's just bright enough, just safe enough to make me let my guard down.
 The game isn’t always successful at balancing some game design fundamentals.
 But when the lights went out, it left me remembering that, really, I'm just a small thing in a dangerous world myself.
 Also, that monsters with big long grabby arms are really, really creepy."
 Alice Bell's 9/10 score on VideoGamer.com stated that "Little Nightmares is frightening, in a way that gets under your skin.
 A way that whispers in your ear that you won't sleep well tonight.
 Little Nightmares takes things you were afraid of when you were a kid, and reminds you you're still afraid now."

 Eurogamer ranked the game 28th on their list of the "Top 50 Games of 2017", and GamesRadar+ ranked it 20th on their list of the 25 Best Games of 2017, while Polygon ranked it 27th on their list of the 50 best games of 2017.
 It was nominated for "Best Platformer" and "Best Art Direction" in IGN's Best of 2017 Awards.

 Sales

-The game debuted at #4 on the UK all-format sales chart in its first week.
-The Complete Edition sold 12,817 copies within its first week in Japan, placing it at #15 on the all-format sales chart.
+The game debuted at No. 4 on the UK all-format sales chart in its first week.
+The Complete Edition sold 12,817 copies within its first week in Japan, placing it at No. 15 on the all-format sales chart.
 As of August 2018, the game has sold over one million copies across all platforms.
 In May 2020, Bandai Namco announced that more than 2 million units have been sold.